let1tbee/GmailAutoReply/README.md

 - 📝 Customizable reply template
 - ❗ Detailed logging for monitoring and debugging
 - 💪 Robust error handling during operation
+- 🔑 Script is being triggered upon new mail is received

 ## 🛠️ Technologies & Tools